rhocela/wisdom-walk/docs/part-3/day-19.md

 **Day:** 19

-**When This Happened:** Mount Horeb - God calls Moses to deliver Israel
+**When this Happened:** Mount Horeb - God calls Moses to deliver Israel

 **Readings:**
 - Exodus 3:1–4:31 (Narrative)